 The movie Moana has been pretty popular since it came out in the movie theatres.
-There is ton’s of merchandise everywhere and party after party has been done.
+There are tons of merchandise everywhere and party after party has been done.
 Including both of my friends throwing a Moana birthday party for their oldest children.

 I shared what my one friend did here.
-It opens in a separate page.
+It opens on a separate page.
 But don’t miss it!
 Her cake was awesome too!

 Moana Birthday Cake